-oil on canvas, 139- 375 cm. - Boston, Museum of Fine Arts
+oil on canvas, 139 x 375 cm. - Boston, Museum of Fine Arts

-Firstly, his economic situation became extremely difficult –however, he rejected an important amount of money offered by the Ministry because he considered it a “charity”- while the syphilis and the alcoholism turned his physical situation into a torture.
-Nevertheless, the worst hit arrived by mail: in the spring of 1891, a letter informed him of the death of his daughter Aline, age 21.
+Firstly, his economic situation became extremely difficult –however, Gauguin rejected an important amount of money offered by the French Ministry because he considered it a “charity”- while syphilis and alcoholism turned his life into a torture.
+Nevertheless, the worst blow arrived by mail: in the spring of 1891, a letter informed him of the death of his daughter Aline, at the age of 21.
 This tragic event provoked not only the break-up with his wife –irrationally accusing her of Aline's death- but also his definitive rupture with any vestige of faith.
-In a devastating letter wrote that year, Gauguin affirmed: “My daughter is dead.
+In a devastating letter Gauguin affirmed: “My daughter is dead.
 Now I don't need God.”

 Text by G. Fernández, www.theartwolf.com